-- bpacnz offers an easy-to-follow guide for prescribing decisions and picture-based inhaler guide that is helpful for staff, patient, whānau/family (bpac.org.nz/copd-tool). - The New Zealand Respiratory Guidelines provide an inhaler identification chart (www.nzrespiratoryguidelines.co.nz/inhaler-identification.html).
+- bpacnz offers an easy-to-follow guide for prescribing decisions and a picture-based inhaler guide that is helpful for staff, patients and whānau/family (bpac.org.nz/copd- tool). - The New Zealand Respiratory Guidelines provide an inhaler identification chart (www.nzrespiratoryguidelines.co.nz/inhaler-identification.html).